 Mirena Lawsuits Filed Across the Nation

 Bayer HealthCare offered Mirena as a simple hassle-free method of birth control that was effective for five years after its insertion.
-Because of Mirena’s side effects, by the end of 2012, there were at least 19 U.S. lawsuits pending, alleging product defects and personal injuries.
+Because of Mirena’s side effects, as of October 2015, there were over 1,000 lawsuits filed in federal court alleging product defects and personal injuries.
 Plaintiffs are claiming, among other things, that Mirena didn’t work as promised, and that Bayer understated the inherent risks involved.
 In particular, Bayer failed to warn how Mirena can migrate from the uterus and enter the abdomen or perforate other organs.

 Thousands of Adverse Mirena Effects Reported

 If you or a loved one has been harmed by Mirena or another medical device, you may be entitled to compensation.
-Contact a medical device lawyer today for a free legal consultation, and see if a lawsuit is appropriate.
-Sokolove Law is an experienced dangerous drug and medical device law firm with attorneys ready to help you obtain the compensation you deserve.
+Contact us today for a free, confidential legal consultation.